aosabook/500lines/functionalDB/chapter.md

 ````
 #### The query’s syntax

-The query’s syntax is based on Clojure’s data literals.
-This simplifies the parsing of the query while still allows having a readable and familiar textual representation of it.
+We directly use the syntax of Clojure’s data literals to provide the basic syntax for our queries.
+This allows us to avoid having to write a specialized parser, while still providing a form that is familiar and easily readable to programmers familiar with Clojure.

-A query itself is a map containing two entries:
+A query is a map with two items:

-* An entry whose key is *:where* and its value is a rule (implemented as a vector) holding clauses.
-A clause is a vector composed of three predicates, each one to operate of a different part of a datom:
+* An item with *:where* as a key, and with a _rule_ as a value.
+A rule is a vector of _clauses_, and a clause is a vector composed of three _predicates_, each of which operates on a different component of a datom.
+In the example above, *[?e  :likes "pizza"]* is a clause.
+This *:where* item defines a rule that acts as a filter on datoms in our database (like the 'WHERE' clause in a SQL query.)

-    * Predicate to operate on the entity-id
-    * Predicate to operate on the attribute-name
-    * Predicate to operate on the value

-	In the example above *[?e  :likes "pizza"]* is a clause.
-The role of the *:where* entry in the query is to define a rule that acts as a filter of the datoms in the database

-* An entry whose key is *:find* and its value is a vector.
-The vector defines which parts of a datoms that passed all the clauses should be reported and compose the answer of the query (think of a Select statement in an SQL query).
+* An item with *:find* as a key, and with a vector as a value.
+The vector defines which components of the selected datom should be projected into the results (like the 'SELECT' clause in an SQL query.)
-This does not include formatting of the answer - operations such as sorting or grouping are not supported.

 The description above is missing a crucial part, which is how to make different clauses sync on a value (i.e., make a join operation between them), and how to transmit values found at the *:where* part to be reported by the *:find* part.